Kimdekker/ANC-walls-for-smarthome-IoT-prototype/README.md

 ```

-But going to /auth, I still got: Cannot GET /auth.
-So somethings still wrong with setting up this route.

-After some debugging, I found out that there was another server running on port 3000.
-So, to never make that mistake again, I'm running everything on port 4200.
+And after, I'm going to run the server on another port.
+3000 is the default port, and if we want this server to run next to other stuff, It's best to run it on another port.
+I'm running everything on port 4200.
 So I adjusted all the uri's and everything in googles api desktop, and in the code, and now it works.
 So lets head on...

 ```
 const { google } = require('googleapis');